nordlow/compiler-benchmark/README.md

 for defaulted values of all the parameters.

-This will generate code into the directory `generated` and then, for each compiler, benchmark the standard way for that compiler to check for lexical, syntactic and (in most cases also) semantic errors.
+This will generate code into the directory `generated` and then, for each combination of language, operation type and compiler, benchmark the standard way for that compiler to check for lexical, syntactic and (in most cases also) semantic errors.

 ## Generics